slidevjs/slidev/docs/guide/syntax.md

 ````
 `````

-It's also possible mix Magic Move with [line highlighting](#line-highlighting), for example:
+It's also possible to mix Magic Move with [line highlighting](#line-highlighting), for example:

 `````md
 ````md magic-move {at:4} // [!code hl]